plone/training/dexterity.rst

    http://docs.plone.org/external/plone.app.contenttypes/docs/README.html#extending-the-types

-Creating content-types TTW
+Creating content types TTW
 --------------------------

-In this step we will create a content-type called 'Talk' and try it.
-When it's ready we will move the code from the web to the file system and into our own addon.
+In this step we will create a content type called *Talk* and try it out.
+When it's ready we will move the code from the web to the file system and into our own add-on.
 Later we will extend that type, add behaviors and a viewlet for Talks.

-* Add new content-type "Talk" and some fields for it:
+* Add new content type "Talk" and some fields for it:

   * Add Field "Type of talk", type "Choice".
 Add options: talk, keynote, training
   * Add Field "Details", type "Rich Text" with a maximal length of 2000
   * Add Field "Audience", type "Multiple Choice".
 Add options: beginner, advanced, pro
-  * Check the behaviors that are enabled:  Dublin Core metadata, Name from title
+  * Check the behaviors that are enabled:  Dublin Core metadata, Name from title.
+Do we need them all?

-* Test the content-type
+* Test the content type
 * Return to the control panel http://localhost:8080/Plone/@@dexterity-types
 * Extend the new type